 Sales and Rev Ops leaders have long been the unsung heroes of revenue generation – until now.

-Today, Elliott Braund, Revenue Operations Manager at Ebsta, is talking about optimizing his sales technology stack.
+Today, Elliott Braund, Revenue Operations Manager at Ebsta, is talking about optimizing his sales tech stack.
 Let’s jump on in!

 I have since spent the last two years working at Ebsta, an international SaaS company that provides Relationship Intelligence for Salesforce.